BarWanunu/Arkanoid-game/README.md

 ## Overview

 This project is a modern implementation of the classic Arkanoid game, developed in Java as part of an Object-Oriented Programming course at Bar Ilan University.
 The game offers an engaging gameplay experience where players control a paddle to prevent a ball from falling while attempting to break all the bricks on the screen.
-With several innovative features and polished design, this version of Arkanoid enhances the timeless gaming formula.

 ## Features

 - Core Gameplay Mechanics

-- **Paddle Control:** Players can maneuver the paddle using the keyboard's left and right arrow keys, providing precise control to deflect the ball.
+- **Paddle Control:** Players can maneuver the paddle using the keyboard's left and right arrow keys, providing control to deflect the ball.

 - **Ball Dynamics:** The ball features realistic physics, bouncing off bricks, walls, and the paddle at angles that depend on impact position.

-- **Brick Interaction:** Bricks are designed to shatter upon impact, with certain levels featuring bricks that require multiple hits to break.
+- **Brick Interaction:** Bricks are designed to shatter upon impact.

 ## Game Levels

 #### Diverse Themes: The game includes unique levels such as Direct Hit, Wide Easy, and The Boss Level.
 Each level has its distinctive design, decorations, and challenges.

-- **Direct Hit:** A simple yet challenging level with a single target surrounded by concentric decorations.
+- **Direct Hit:** A simple level with a single target brick.

 - **Wide Easy:** Features a wide paddle and a decorative sun-themed background.